pi-2r/devfest2025-La-Guerre-des-Prompts-attaques-et-defenses-au-royaume-des-LLM/step_10.md

 > challenges to get a feel for how they are solved.

-Comment resoudre les niveaux supérieurs ?
-Voici quelques pistes :
+How to solve the higher levels?
+Here are some clues:

-- La compréhension de la logique d'attaque est expliqué dans ce document : https://arxiv.org/abs/2410.02828
+- The understanding of the code and attack logic is explained in this paper: [https://arxiv.org/abs/2410.02828](https://arxiv.org/abs/2410.02828)
-- Tout se passe dans **Stratégie d'attaque**
+- Everything happens in the **Attack Strategy** section
-- Il y a une reférence à l'étape 6
+- There is a reference to step 6

 ### Solutions

 [solutions/step10.md](solutions/step10.md)

-## Étape suivante
+## Next step

 - [Étape 11](step_11.md)

-## Ressources
+## Resources

 | Information                                                                       | Lien                                                                                                                                                                                                           |